skeeto/emacs-aio/README.md

 ;; *Messages*: Caught (arith-error)
 ```

-Converting a callback-based function into a promise-returning,
+To convert a callback-based function into an awaitable, async-friendly
-async-friendly function is simple.
-Create a new promise object with
+function, create a new promise object with `aio-promise`, then
-`aio-promise`, then `aio-resolve` that promise in your callback.
-To
+`aio-resolve` that promise in the callback.
+The helper function,
-chain onto an existing promise, use `aio-listen` to attach a new
-callback.
+`aio-make-callback`, makes this easy.

 ## Utility macros and functions